We tested 15 micro-task apps to find which ones actually pay fairly for small tasks. See which are worth your time and which to avoid.

 Stack apps that do not overlap

 Combining QR scans, receipts, and occasional surveys can make one routine generate multiple reward types without extra effort.
+If you also walk a lot, consider adding apps that pay you to walk to your stack.

 Use notifications selectively